Mini-Meet/product-mastery-blog/src/content/2022-04-01-story-dorra.md

 Throughout the course, I became more & more confident in my abilities & in the direction I wanted to take.

+I was able to bring in a strong product process and be confident pushing that process.

-I realised exactly what I wanted from my career: To work in a strong product company where I could really grow as a product leader.
+More importantly for me personally, I realised exactly what I wanted from my career: To work in a strong product company where I could really grow as a product leader.

 This helped me land a job at Amazon, working in a product-led environment (and helping me determine my exact level as a Product Manager in the process).

-In my day-to-day work, we also now have a strong process!

-I have been confidently pushing a new process for idea validation, a clear strategy & am training others to adopt this process.

-For example, we launched a new product this month & it has a clear budget & resources just for a 6-month validation phase (before we commit to the opportunity).
-This would not have happened even just 3 months ago.

-_

 *Dorra now works as a Senior PM at Amazon, securing the role after graduating Prod MBA*